 - The data generated from this study will be used to generate approaches to “build back better” from the COVID-19 pandemic.
-From a health and food systems perspective, key actions will be generated for use at the national and subnational levels in the areas hardest hit by COVID-19.
+From a health and food systems perspective, key actions will be generated for use at the national and subnational levels in the areas hardest hit by COVID-19 (Nairobi and Uasin Gishu counties).

-- In partnership with Catholic Relief Services, Kavle Consulting, LLC is leading an implementation-oriented study examining traditional food preservation methods, in relation to complementary feeding practices for children 6-24 months of age, using Trials of Improved Practices (TIPs) in Isiolo and Marsabit counties, Kenya.
-This information will be triangulated with qualitative data from elder women, fathers and key informants, which will be collected during both dry and rainy seasons.
+- In partnership with Catholic Relief Services, Kavle Consulting, LLC led an implementation-oriented study examining traditional food preservation methods, in relation to complementary feeding practices for children 6-24 months of age, using Trials of Improved Practices (TIPs) in Isiolo and Marsabit counties, Kenya.
+This information was triangulated with child dietary data and qualitative data from elder women, fathers and key informants, collected during both dry and rainy seasons.

-- Study findings will inform on the design of programmatic approaches to improve complementary feeding practices and food preservation processes, which will be rolled out during the USAID-BHA-funded Nawiri project.
+- Study results culminated into a report, brief, and PowerPoint presentation and provided program recommendations.
+Importantly, study findings informed on the design of programmatic approaches to improve complementary feeding practices and food preservation processes, which will be rolled out during the USAID-BHA-funded Nawiri project.

 – Conducted landscape analyses of facilitating factors and barriers to young children’s diets, 6-23 months of age, in 6 countries in Eastern Europe and Central Asia (EECA).
 This work was through the lens of food systems, health systems, social protection, and WASH, per recent UNICEF guidance.
 The landscape work consisted of DHS descriptive analyses, literature review for peer-reviewed and grey literature from the past 10 years, key informant stakeholder interviews with countries, and a desk review of country policies, strategies and programs.